crmne/paolino.me/_drafts/turbo-frames-in-jekyll.md

 - downloads
 - anchor links on the same page
 - links with `target="_blank"`
-- links to pages that do not render the same frame
+- links to pages that don't render the same frame
 - anything explicitly marked `data-turbo="false"`

-In my theme, I enhance page links with JavaScript too, because Markdown authors should not have to remember Turbo attributes for every internal doc link:
+In my theme, I enhance page links with JavaScript too, because Markdown authors shouldn't have to remember Turbo attributes for every internal doc link:

 ```js
 function shouldTargetFrame(link) {